What Risks Do You Face Starting an Ecommerce Business?

 Although this is more of a mistake than a risk, it’s still an important thing to acknowledge when you’re first starting out.

-A trap that many ecommerce businesses fall into, it could result in you spending more money than needed.
+A trap that many eCommerce businesses fall into, could result in you spending more money than needed.

 Ranking Poorly on Search Engines